Johnsville house catches fire - Morrow County Sentinel

-JOHNSVILLE — The Johnsville Fire Department responded to a large house fire at 7480 Country Road 242 Monday night.
+JOHNSVILLE — The Johnsville Fire Department responded to a large house fire at 7480 Country Road 242 last week.

 No injuries were reported.
 The cause of the fire is still under investigation.